isundaylee/nRF5/mesh_sdk/doc/getting_started/how_to_nordicSDK.md

 Bluetooth low energy connections.
 If scanning, keep the scan intervals as long as possible, and the scan windows as short as possible.
 You should also reduce mesh activity while the SoftDevice is doing fast advertising and continue normal activity after a connection is established.

+## Examples
+See @ref md_examples_sdk_coexist_README examples to see how the nRF5 SDK features can be simultaneously used with nRF5 SDK for Mesh.